lollobeach/SceneToModel/README.md

 python3 main.py
 ```

-At this point you can use clients like [Postman](https://www.postman.com/) to send the image to predict via HTTP POST request at the local endpoint *http://127.0.0.1:8000/uploadfile* like in the image below:
+At this point you can use a client like [Postman](https://www.postman.com/) to send the image to predict via HTTP POST request at the local endpoint */uploadfile* like in the image below:
 ![postman image](https://i.postimg.cc/m2MCn6nk/postman.png)
+In `./testimages` you can find some picture to use for doing some test.

 > [!NOTE]
 > the _key_ of the form data must be **image** according to the API written in the `main.py` file.

-In adding to the JSON response of the predicition you can also see the image with bounding boxes predicted using a browser and going to the url *http://127.0.0.1:8000/get-image/uuid_image* where `uuid_image` is the filename (without the extension) of the picture saved in `./SceneToModel/fastapi_server/predictions/`.
+In adding to the JSON response of the predicition you can also see the image with bounding boxes predicted using a browser and going to the url */get-image/uuid_image* where `uuid_image` is the filename (without the extension) of the picture saved in `./SceneToModel/fastapi_server/predictions/`.

 For example: